clowder-framework/clowder-framework.github.io/_posts/2020-08-31-upcoming-extractor-catalog-design.md

 ### Full Design Notes Available
-For more details, notes, and mockups, you can find the full design notes here: https://opensource.ncsa.illinois.edu/confluence/display/CATS/Extractor+Catalog
+For more details, notes, and mockups, you can find the full design notes [here](https://opensource.ncsa.illinois.edu/confluence/display/CATS/Extractor+Catalog).

 ## Want to Contribute?
 Do you have ideas or other contributions to the discussion?
 Fantastic!